Ventilation Nation

 400

 A patient with chronic kidney disease shows Kussmaul respirations and confusion.
-These are likely the consequence of this acid-base imbalance.
+This compensatory mechanism is likely a response to this acid-base imbalance.

 What is metabolic acidosis?